JustAnAverageGuy/CTF-Problem-Stash/stego/go_deeper/README.md

 # go deeper (300)

 ## Description
-My friend says this song hits really deep?
+My friend says this song hits really deep...
 Do you agree?

 btw my password is same as my discord ID